NegatioN/negation.github.io/_favorites/quote_96.md

 ---
 text: >
-  "Investing in yourself is the most important investment you'll ever make in your life." - Tim Ferriss
+  "The journey is the reward." - Proverb
 type: quote
 ---